Prediction of lethal and synthetically lethal knock-outs in regulatory networks: Knock-outs, dynamics, and functionality

 A state $s^\ast$ is a {\em fixed point} if it remains unaltered by the dynamics, i.e.\ the successor state of $s^\ast$ is $s^\ast$ itself.
 We define the {\em function} (in the sense of a phenotype) of a network $W$ to be a fixed point state $s^\ast \neq (0,\dots,0)$.
 After generation of a network, a fixed point $s^\ast$ is found as described in Section~\ref{sec:Methods}.

 Given a network $W$ and its functional fixed point $s^\ast$, we say that a knock-out $K \subset \{1,\dots,n\}$ is {\em viable}\ (for $W,s^\ast$) if $s^\ast$ is a fixed point of $W^{\setminus K}$.
 Otherwise $K$ is {\em lethal}.
+Note that a sufficient (but not necessary) condition for $K$ to be viable is that $s_i^\ast=0$ for all $i \in K$: a lethal effect is not caused by knocking out nodes that are inactive already.

 We say that $K$ is {\em synthetically lethal}, if \begin{itemize} \item[(i)] $K$ is lethal and \item[(ii)] $K^\prime$ is viable for all proper subsets $K^\prime \subset K$. \end{itemize} Analogously one may define {\em synthetic viability}.
 A knock-out $K$ is synthetically viable, if \begin{itemize} \item[(i)] $K$ is viable and \item[(ii)] $K^\prime$ is lethal for all proper subsets $K^\prime \subset K$, $K^\prime \neq \emptyset$. \end{itemize} Thus synthetic lethality and synthetic viability are defined for arbitrary cardinality $|K|\ge 2$ of knock-outs.
 In this contribution, however, only single and double knock-outs are considered.